sjunges/sjunges.github.io/_pages/teaching.md

 In previous work, we have shown that model checking Markov chains via Dice is an interesting and promising method.
 We aim to improve this method and make it applicable to a larger class of models.
 The primary challenge in this topic is to construct a transpiler that takes a JANI model and outputs an equivalent DICE probabilistic program.
 A prototype for translating PRISM programs to DICE provides some guidance.

 In this topic,
-You should like to implement software
+- You should like to implement software.
-Interest in compilers and automata theory is helpful
+- Interest in compilers and automata theory is helpful.

 ### Previously supervised (2015-2020)